-The liability of a defined contribution plan for accrued benefits is to be shown as the difference between the carrying amount of plan assets and the sum of income tax liabilities and sundry liabilities, including liabilities arising from forfeited benefits which have not been designated for the benefit of existing plan members as at the reporting date.
+include income tax liabilities, financial liabilities including those liabilities arising from forfeited benefits, which have not been designated for the benefit of existing plan members as at the reporting date.
 Accrued benefits may encompass amounts which have been allocated to members' accounts at reporting date and amounts which have not yet been so allocated.
 This Standard therefore acknowledges that, at the reporting date, accrued benefits may encompass amounts allocated to individual members' accounts and the balances of income equalisation, or similar, accounts.